-Although we never hope to have to deal with severe weather, in Grand Island it’s a reality we must be ready for.
-So if you don’t already have a plan to keep your home and family safe, be sure you think about air conditioner service when severe weather looms.
-Of course it’s not the most crucial thing during a hurricane, but there are a few things you can do to help protect your air conditioner in the event of an emergency weather situation.
+Although we never want to deal with a hurricane, in Grand Island it’s a reality we must be ready for.
+Whether or not you already have a plan to keep your home and family safe, be sure you think about air conditioner service when severe weather looms.
+Of course it’s not the most crucial thing during a hurricane, but there are a few tips to help protect your air conditioner in the event of an emergency weather situation.

 Batten down the hatches.